 Ready to let someone else handle your HOA property management duties?
 Perhaps it’s time to consider hiring an HOA property management company for your homeowners’ association.
-You might be wondering what all they can offer you that you and the other board members can’t do yourselves.
-Take a look at four HOA property management duties a top management company should offer.
+You might be wondering what they can offer you that you and the other board members can’t do yourselves.
+Take a look at four association property management duties a top management company should offer.

 #1: Financial Management

 An HOA board doesn’t have the time, and usually doesn’t have the experience, to manage the financial aspects of a homeowners’ association.
 This isn’t just about collecting dues from residents.
 A top management company will handle invoicing and bill payments.
 The company will also handle the banking, bookkeeping, and accounting for the association and its residents.

 In addition, they should also be responsible for any tax filings required by the IRS.
 They have the knowledge to guide the board in budget creation and the experience to help manage it throughout the year.
 And, they can prepare financial reporting including prepping the financial statements for board members and board meetings.